jmarsik/SSASQueryProxy/README.md

 Parameters:

 * server - server hostname or URL to MSMDPUMP endpoint
-* db - SSAS database named
+* db - SSAS database name
 * localeIdentifier - (optional, default 1029, which is English) locale identifier
 * applicationName - (optional, default SSASQueryProxy) application identifier to distinguish your application in SSAS traces
 * timeout (optional, default 120 seconds) connect timeout and also command timeout in seconds